-- the application form - the job description and person specification - pre-interview for the position (if available)
+- Application form. - The job description and person specification. - Pre-interview for the position (if available).

 Application Form & Abbey College Declarations

 It is poor practice to just accept a CV designed by the applicant as this will only contain the information the applicant wishes to present and may omit details important to the Abbey College.
 All applicants should also complete an Abbey College declaration form at this stage.